Reinhart Langer: Academic career

 In late 1958, Langer was appointed to the faculty of Lincoln College, near Christchurch, in New Zealand, where his research in the plant science department centred on increasing yields from crop and pasture plants.
 He was particularly interested in plants suited to Canterbury's dry summers, including white clover, subterranean clover, and lucerne.
 He also conducted research into wheat, and served as a member and chair of the national Wheat Research Committee.

 Langer was the foundation professor in plant science at Lincoln, and authored more than 60 books and scientific papers.
 With George Hill he wrote the book Agricultural Plants, published in 1982, that became a standard text for the teaching of plant science.
 He was also active in the administration of Lincoln College, serving as vice-principal, and as acting principal for 15 months in 1984 and 1985 between the tenures of Sir James Stewart and Bruce Ross.
 Langer served on the University Grants Committee, and was appointed Lincoln's public orator in 1978.

 When he retired from Lincoln in March 1985, Langer was conferred the title of professor emeritus.

 Later life and death

 Following his retirement, Langer acted as a consultant for the establishment of forestry and agricultural polytechnic institutes in Indonesia.
 He died in Christchurch on 3 August 2018.

 Honours and awards

 In 1972, Langer was elected a Fellow of the Royal Society of New Zealand, and in 1978, he received the Leonard Cockayne Lecture Award from the Royal Society of New Zealand.
 Following his retirement from Lincoln, Langer was appointed an Officer of the Order of the British Empire in the 1985 Queen's Birthday Honours, for services to agricultural education.
+In 1990, he was awarded the New Zealand 1990 Commemoration Medal.
 In 2005, Langer was conferred an honorary DSc by Lincoln University.
 He was also a fellow of both the New Zealand Institute of Agricultural and Horticultural Science, and the Australian and New Zealand Association for the Advancement of Science.